inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section2.md

 > Learn more about the `Project` class [here](https://inductiva.ai/guides/scale-up/projects/projects).

-## Section 3: Computing Analysis Parameters
+## Section 4: Computing Analysis Parameters
-Then, we define the analysis range for the 30 records used in the IDA, along with the corresponding EQfactor values, which denote the level of intensity to scale the ground motion records.
+Next, we define the analysis range for the 30 ground motion records used in the IDA, along with their corresponding EQfactor values, which represent the intensity scaling levels for each record.
+For every one of the 30 earthquake records, sourced from events around the world, we apply 10 different intensity levels.

 We also define numerical damping, required for non-linear dynamic analyses.
 Rayleigh damping is specified in OpenSees via the Rayleigh command, which needs two parameters, alpha and beta, based on two fundamental frequencies of the structure.
 In this example,